drkvogel/bb-quizzes/notes/do.md

-    and the full-size widths of the wider image (bottom 3x2 or 4x2) added together, including padding and then work out what ratio fullHeight to viewport height is and then work out what ratio fullWidth to viewport width is get the greater/lesser of these
+    and the full-size widths of the wider image (bottom 3x2 or 4x2) added together, including padding and then work out what ratio fullHeight to viewport height is and then work out what ratio fullWidth to viewport width is get the greater/lesser of these # resize using the smaller of these factors as a parameter

 widthExtra
 heightExtra